White House's Kudlow: Not certain what U.S. will do on China's ZTE: Politico interview

 Trump, who campaigned for the White House pledging to get even with China on trade practices that hurt American consumers, faced backlash from Republican and Democratic lawmakers after he promised to work with Chinese President Xi Jinping to help ZTE, saying too many jobs in China had been lost.

-The company shut its main operations after the Commerce Department banned U.S. companies from selling components to ZTE for seven years for violating the terms of a settlement deal for illegally shipping goods made with U.S. parts to Iran and
+The company shut its main operations after the Commerce Department last month banned U.S. companies from selling components to ZTE for seven years for violating the terms of a settlement deal for illegally shipping goods made with U.S. parts to Iran and North Korea.

 “We don’t know what the outcome is going to be - I can’t possibly say here,” Kudlow said.

+Republican U.S. Senator Marco Rubio, who has voiced his opposition to any softening on ZTE since Trump’s announcement on Sunday, weighed in again on Tuesday.

+“Clearly President Xi personally intervened for #ZTE but replacing sanctions with fine of $300/$400 million is not a good deal,” Rubio said on Twitter.
+“We have leverage to bring fairness back to relationship with #China whose other tech firms Tsinghua,Huawei,BBK,Yiomi & Lenovo rely on U.S. chips as well.”

-Reporting by Susan Heavey and Doina Chiacu; Editing by Chizu Nomiyama and Steve Orlofsky
+Reporting by Susan Heavey and Doina Chiacu; Editing by Chizu Nomiyama, Steve Orlofsky and Andrea Ricci